 Fremantle – The Stylish Sister City of Perth

-20km south from the centre of Perth on the banks of the Swan River, you’ll find a 19th Century shipping heritage neighbourhood that repurposed all its old spaces and turned into a cosmopolitan historical port city.
+20km south of Perth’s city centre, on the banks of the Swan River, you’ll find a 19th-century shipping heritage neighbourhood that repurposed its old spaces and transformed into a cosmopolitan historical port city.

-There’s plenty of things to see and do in Fremantle, on-trend with mixing the charming Gold Rush-era old with the bohemian attitude new is the number one hotspot of downtown Perth and deserving of its own acclaim.
+There are plenty of things to see and do in Fremantle.
+By mixing the charming Gold Rush-era old with the bohemian new, it is the number one hotspot in downtown Perth and deserves its own acclaim.

-Highlights in Fremantle include the grandfather of all markets – the 1897 Victorian-era heritage building of Fremantle Market that is the area’s vibrant Friday-Sunday social affair with over 150 stalls.
+Highlights in Fremantle include the grandfather of all markets – Fremantle Market, a 1897 Victorian-era heritage building thathosts the area’s vibrant Friday-Sunday social affair with over 150 stalls.
 Hone in on the wonderful smells of the fresh produce and flowers and buy everything from souvenirs to antiques.

-Then there is the National Hotel, once a shop and then a bank before being turned into a hotel in 1886.
-After being partially destroyed by fire in 1975, it underwent significant restoration in 2013 and re-opened as a modern bar and restaurant space, retaining its hold as one of the most historically important and most loved buildings in Fremantle.
+Then there is the National Hotel, which was once a shop and later a bank before being converted into a hotel in 1886.
+After being partially destroyed by fire in 1975, it underwent significant restoration in 2013 and reopened as a modern bar and restaurant, retaining its status as one of Fremantle’s most historically important and beloved buildings.

-Rusty also gave us a low down on the craft beer scene which has boomed here, with pubs like Sail and Anchor and Monk Kitchen sitting opposite one another.
+Rusty also gave us a lowdown on the craft beer scene, which has boomed here, with pubs like Sail and Anchor and Monk Kitchen sitting opposite one another.
 The star of the show is undoubtedly the Little Creatures Brewery at the Fishing Boat Harbour.
-This ‘open’ brewery with visible cellar door has been built within a huge converted boat shed, drawing in the hop-loving crowds and locals sampling their hometown brews.
+This ‘open’ brewery with a visible cellar door has been built within a huge converted boat shed, drawing in the hop-loving crowds and locals sampling their hometown brews.

 The local order is a ‘long mac topped up’, if you really want to fit in, with coffee from Dome, Salted Board, Dark Star and Milk Belly Café cited as being some of the best.
-The top brunch spot is the Attic whose hip wooden interior and picture-perfect menu perfectly encapsulates the Fremantle spirit.
+The top brunch spot is the Attic, whose hip wooden interior and picture-perfect menu perfectly encapsulate the Fremantle spirit.

 Day Trips from Perth